arommers/ft_printf/README.md

 ---

-## The Program
+### The Program

+Ft_printf takes a format string and a variable number of arguments, and produces a formatted string as output, which can be displayed on the console or stored in a variable.
+Similar to the original printf.

+Our version of printf is designed to handle various format specifiers, allowing it to print different types of data.
+The format specifiers are:

+`cspdiuxX%`.

-Ft_printf is designed to handle various format specifiers, allowing it to print different types of data.
-The format specifiers are: `cspdiuxX%`.
-Meaning that 'c' will print a character, 'i' an int, etc. For the specific requirements of this program I would like to refer you to the [subject file](https://cdn.intra.42.fr/pdf/pdf/99964/en.subject.pdf).
+Meaning that any of these preceeded by a `%` sign will print out the associated data type. 'c' will print a character, 'i' an int, etc etc. For the specific requirements of this program I would like to refer you to the [subject file](https://cdn.intra.42.fr/pdf/pdf/99964/en.subject.pdf).

-The ft_printf function employs variadic functions to process a format string and its associated arguments.
-When encountering a % character in the format string, it calls [ft_converter function](https://github.com/arommers/ft_printf/blob/main/ft_printf.c) to handle the specific conversion based on the next character in the format string.
+Ft_printf employs variadic functions to process a format string and its associated arguments.
+When encountering a `%` character in the format string, it calls [ft_converter function](https://github.com/arommers/ft_printf/blob/main/ft_printf.c) to handle the specific conversion based on the next character in the format string.

 ### Variadic functions